Shrirampur, Arambagh: Geography

 The Arambagh subdivision, presented in the map alongside, is divided into two physiographic parts – the Dwarakeswar River being the dividing line.
 The western part is upland and rocky – it is extension of the terrain of neighbouring Bankura district.
-The eastern part is flat alluvial plain area.
+The eastern part is a flat alluvial plain area.
 The railways, the roads and flood-control measures have had an impact on the area.
 The area is overwhelmingly rural with 94.77% of the population living in rural areas and 5.23% of the population living in urban areas.

 Demographics

 As per the 2011 Census of India, Shrirampur had a total population of 7,490 of which 3,798 (51%) were males and 3,692 (49%) were females.
 Population in the age range 0–6 years was 726.
 The total number of literate persons in Shrirampur was 5,739 (84.85% of the population over 6 years).

 Healthcare

 Akra Shrirampur Rural Hospital, with 30 beds, is the major government medical facility in Pursurah CD block.